 Question 16.a-b.
 Do not include law schools to which you have applied.
 Do include any state agencies similar to the Texas Board of Law Examiners with which you have previously filed documentation.

 If your specific question was not adequately answered above, you may call the Analyst who will process your Declaration.
-Refer to the chart below for specific names and direct telephone numbers.
+See Contact Us.

 since October 6, 2006